xuset/planktos/README.md

 * `./bin/server.js example` will start a http server that will serve the example directories files
 * Then opening `http://localhost:8080` in a web browser, and making sure everything still works.
 Automated tests will come soon!

 Keep in mind that for changes to be reflected you'll have to unregister or update the existing planktos service worker and refresh.
+This can be done by simply closing all windows and opening a new window.

+Upon updating files served by planktos, the data stored in IndexedDB may no longer be representative of the files that need to be displayed, resulting in errors on page loads.
+A good workaround for now is to clear all locally stored data in your browser.

+To delete locally stored data in Chrome: [cookies and site data](chrome://settings/cookies)

 ## License